KamrenNorthrop/Academic-Coding-Projects/README.md

 # C-projects
-This section will be an accumulation of all my school assignments done in C, Bash, and some Java.
+This section will be an accumulation of all my school assignments done in C, C++, Bash, and some Java.

 **Decimal to Binary:**